 Trampolines!
 Kids, don’t try this at home - or in public, either!

-Posted on behalf of The Bell Law Firm, PLLC on Aug 08, 2012 in Personal Injury
+Posted on behalf of Stewart Bell, PLLC on Aug 08, 2012 in Personal Injury

 The mother of a 17-year-old boy remembers fondly the plans she had made for her daughter's birthday party.
 A group of the girl's friends, including her brother, were going to a trampoline facility, part of a nationwide chain of indoor trampoline parks.
 The afternoon did not go as planned.